BiologicalRecordsCentre/STRIDER/README.md

 The function for simulating environmental state is `sim_state_env`

-The minimal version of this function is `sim_state_env(fun="uniform")` which produces a simulation object with a single layer which is uniform in value in space.
+The minimal version of this function is `sim_state_env(fun=state_env_uniform)` which produces a simulation object with a single layer which is uniform in value in space.

 The BYOD (Bring Your Own Data) function is `sim_state_env(spatraster = [your_raster])` where you can provide a